Thank you, Scott Shannon, and happy Monday if there's such a thing.

 Oh, that convinces me.

-She has a lower approval rating than Biden at twenty-eight percent.
+She has a lower approval rating than Biden at 28%.

 And that just came out last week.

-One interesting side note is Tony Bobolinsky, the guy that revealed who the big guy was, is going to testify behind closed doors tomorrow and give his deposition before the House Oversight Committee.
+One interesting side note is Tony Bobolinski, the guy that revealed who the big guy was, is going to testify behind closed doors tomorrow and give his deposition before the House Oversight Committee.

 Well, watch that very closely.

-He was a business partner of Hunter and and Joe's brother James in their last tumultuous Chinese deal that began while Biden was vice president in 2015 and ended in in 2017.
+He was a business partner of Hunter and Joe's brother James in their last tumultuous Chinese deal that began while Biden was vice president in 2015 and ended in 2017.

-But anyway, Bobelinski will be able to point to an as of yet undisclosed letter from Hunter to a CEFC top official in March of 2016 that proves they were working with the CEFC using the Biden name to further the aims of of China's, you know, imperialist belt and road initiative, if you will.
+But anyway, Bobolinski will be able to point to an as-of-yet undisclosed letter from Hunter to a CEFC top official in March of 2016 that proves they were working with the CEFC using the Biden name to further the aims of China's imperialist Belt and Road initiative, if you will.

-And in last year's uh in the last year of Joe Biden's vice presidency, deliberately, you know, held off being paid until Joe left office.
+And in the last year of Joe Biden's vice presidency, deliberately held off being paid until Joe left office.

 I'm sitting here with my father.

-One other unexpected, I guess, bit of fallout from this Robert Herr investigation is they did uncover a potential impeachment evidence against Joe Biden.
+One other unexpected, I guess, bit of fallout from this Robert Hurr investigation is they did uncover potential impeachment evidence against Joe Biden.

-Well, he why did he specifically ask for a transcript of that, and I believe a tape as well.
+Well, why did he specifically ask for a transcript of that, and I believe a tape as well?

 That's the two countries where Biden's made millions and millions of dollars.